tulas75/sdg/README.md

 4. For each text chunk, the system detects the language automatically
 5. LiteLLM generates Q/A pairs using the configured provider and model in the detected language
 6. Datasets are saved as JSONL files in the `output` directory

+For XLSX template processing:
+1. User uploads an XLSX file with column headers representing field names
+2. System detects if the file is an XLSForm (has survey and choices sheets)
+3. For XLSForms, parses the survey structure and choice lists
+4. LiteLLM generates realistic fake data based on the field names, types, and choices
+5. For select_multiple fields, data is generated as arrays using the choice name values
+6. The generated data is saved as either CSV or XLSX in the `output` directory